 Available with English captions.

-This lecture explores the history, research findings, and future directions of the role of spirituality in medical care and health outcomes.
+In this lecture, Balboni explores the history, research findings, and future directions of the role of spirituality in medical care and health outcomes.

-Dr. Balboni concludes that whole patient care requires incorporating spirituality into regular medical care.
-Specifically, by referring patients to spiritual community leaders and incorporating spirituality into palliative care guidelines.
+Balboni concludes her talk by asserting that “whole patient care” requires incorporating spirituality into regular medical care.
+She calls for health care professionals to refer patients to spiritual community leaders and incorporate spirituality into palliative care guidelines.

 Also, Balboni suggests that family members, clinicians, and the medical community in general could benefit from spiritual practices.
 Incorporating spiritual elements into care can promote a sense of resilience and help caregivers cope with the challenges of helping those in need.